LambdaSharp/Chat/ReadMe.md

 The following happens when the module is deployed.

-1. Create a DynamoDB table to track open connections.
+1. Create a DynamoDB table with a secondary index to store application records.
 1. Deploy the `ChatFunction` to handle web-socket requests.
 1. Deploy `NotifyFunction` to broadcast messages to all open connections.
 1. Create a private S3 bucket.